 This is a special place which holds spiritual significance for a wide variety of individuals and groups.
 Park considerately at the church (especially on a Sunday), be discrete as the crag is on private land and please be respectful of the environment and anyone that you meet here.

 Walk through the churchyard and a kissing gate.
 If the ferns are down, follow the path below the crags towards the chapel.
 The crags you pass here hold some routes and some bouldering.
 Above and beyond the chapel is a small buttress which holds some short routes and bouldering.
 Beyond this is what looks like a big vegetated lump; the main crag.
 Contour the slope to reach the base of the main crag.

 In the summer, when the ferns have turned the aforementioned approach into an epic battle, turn right at the kissing gate and walk along the top of the crags.

-There would seem to be a Barn Owl living in the large crack left of Clether Dick.
+There might be a Barn Owl living in the large crack of Minny-Digger.

 Very overgrown in June 2014.
 Hacked our way through head-height bracken and brambles to the base of the main crag.

 The climbing was pleasant enough, but would treat a lot of the apparent gear placements with caution; many of the obvious pockets/breaks are hollow-sounding or crumbly.
 Interesting crag, and worth a visit if you've been to Roche or Hawks' Tor too often, but take some cutters and gardening gloves for the approach if you visit! jayjackson - 08/Jul/14

 Very overgrown in July but certainly worth another visit.
 Great rock!
 Rob - 16/Jul/13